denoiSplit: a method for joint microscopy image splitting and unsupervised denoising: Details on architecture, hyperparameters, training and evaluation

 As stated in the main manuscript, our \denoiSplit and \usplitKL are built on top of \muSplit architecture.
-In addition to the major changes which are discussed in the main manuscript, we have enabled $\textit{free bits}$~\cite{freebitsvaekingma} parameter and have set $\textit{free bits}=1$.
-We also do not use any additional low-resolution inputs.
+In addition to the major changes that are discussed in the main manuscript, we have enabled $\textit{free bits}$~\cite{freebitsvaekingma} parameter and have set $\textit{free bits}=1$.
+But similar to~\cite{Ashesh2023-wtf}, we also upper bounded the log of variance of the latent space to $20$ across all hierarchy levels for stability in training.

 \denoiSplit, \usplitKL and \HDN have been trained with the learning rate of $0.001$, batch size of $32$, patch size of $128$, max epoch of $400$ and with $16$ bit precision.
-For every task, $80\%$ of the data was allocated as training data, $10\%$ of the data as validation data and $10\%$ as the test data.
-For \muSplit baseline and used as part of \hdnusplit, we use the same training configuration as mentioned in~\cite{Ashesh2023-wtf}.
+For every task, $80\%$ of the data was allocated as training data, $10\%$ of the data as validation data, and $10\%$ as the test data.
+For \muSplit baseline and for \muSplit used as part of \hdnusplit, we use the same training configuration as mentioned in~\cite{Ashesh2023-wtf}.
 For PSNR, we use the range invariant PSNR formulation which is commonly used in this field~\cite{Ashesh2023-wtf,Weigert2018-pi}.
+When working with Actin vs Mito task (Fig. 5 of the main text), we first scale the predictions in a way described in~\cite{Weigert2018-pi} and then use the Multiscale SSIM metric between the high-SNR groundtruth and the scaled prediction.
+The scaling is necessary because the high-SNR groundtruth has much higher pixel intensties than the low-SNR data on which the models are trained.
+Due to this the predictions also have lower pixel intensity values.
+We do not need to do this for PSNR separately because the version we use already does the scaling.

 We have provided code with this supplement where information about how Poisson noise is added is present in the file $\textit{vanilla\_dloader.py:L175}$.
-Specifically, we use numpy python package to add poisson noise as
+Specifically, we use numpy python package to add Poisson noise as

-We use $poisson\_factor=1000$.
+We use $\text{poisson\_factor}=1000$.
 Finally, in~\cref{tab:gaussianSigmaValues}, we provide the actual $\sigma$ values which were used to add Gaussian noise in different tasks.

+For the calibration plot shown in Figure 3 of the main text, 50 samples were used to estimate the RMV (Root mean variance).